chasebaker288/trade-route-optimizer/README.txt

-* The algorithm resulted in 3 cycles, rather than a tree.
-This is likely due to the simplified way in which I collected the location data, compounded by trimming the distances with int() resulting in "tied" values, where one path was not clearly longer than another.
+* The algorithm orignally resulted in 3 cycles, rather than a simple tree.
+This was fixed by using more detailed data, though the issue will show up again if two or more locations are equidistant from the closest settlement in the network.
 ** In retrospect, simply doubling up on the number of NPCs along each route would have the desired effect.